developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/tutorial/tutdatacaptureprofilePt4/index.md

 ###Handling Broadcast Intents
 Newt we will add the code to listen for our Broadcast Intent and display the Barcode data to the user in side "BroadcastIntentActivity".

-1. Select "BroadcastIntentActivity.java" from "Package Explorer" in Eclipse.
+1. Select "BroadcastIntentActivity.java" from "Package Explorer".

 	![img](../../images/setup/image192.jpg)